 Percentage of Stocks Above 50-Day Moving Average

-This is a simple metric that tells us how many stocks (percentage of total) on the NYSE stocks are above their 50-day moving average.
+This is a simple metric that tells us how many stocks (percentage of total) on the S&P 500 are above their 50-day moving average.
 It is a crude metric of whether lots of stocks are in short-term uptrends or not.
-The NYSE lists stocks of varying sizes and from different industries, so it is a good metric of whether most/the typical stock is in an uptrend or not.

 On TradingView, open your SPY or SPX chart and then click compare: type S5FI (under index).
 Right-click on it and select Move to >New Pane Below if you want it below your chart.
-On StockCharts the symbol is $NYA50R.
+On StockCharts the symbol is $NYA50R (this tracks NYSE stocks).
 On TradingView I also add MMFI.
-This is the percent of all US above the 50-day moving average.
+This is the percent of all US stocks above the 50-day moving average.
 It is a more comprehensive measure.
 Typically these two will move the same, but I do give more weight to MMFI.

 Conditions are typically ideal for swing trading on the long side when more than 50% of stocks are in short-term uptrends.
 Yet, after the follow-through day you can typically add another trading position as the indexes and the percentage of stocks above their 50-day average keep rising.
 Once it is over 50%, I have no problem being fully invested.